bic-berkeley/psych-214-fall-2016/installation_on_mac.rst

     echo $PATH

-The value you see should end with the path to the ``Library/Python/3.5/bin`` sub-directory in your home directory.
+The value you see should start with the path to the ``Library/Python/3.5/bin`` sub-directory in your home directory.

 Install the packages you need as user